ferrocactus/cellar/doc/cellar_python_guide.rst

 ~~~~~~~~~~

 The default clustering method is 'Leiden', although more methods
-are available as listed in `<link/>`_.
+are available as listed in `<link2/>`_.
 Similar as before, the
-desired method can be changed by passing the method's name to
+desired method can be changed by passing the its name to
 the method parameter.
 E.g.

 .. code:: python